 Stanley Safaris’ preferred lodges and camps that offer the opportunity to meet Samburu People.
 Over the years the Samburu have realized the importance of tourism and wildlife and have gone into joint ventures in eco-lodges in Northern Kenya, extending from the Samburu National Park, right up to the border with Ethiopia.
 Visiting any of these lodges or camps will mean you will get a chance to see and meet Samburu as they often work at the camps and lodges as askaris, guides, managers or hosts.

 For us here at Stanley Safaris, there are 3 lodges that stand out that offer the most authentic Samburu experiences.

-Sarara means “meeting Place” and signifies the meeting of the mountain ranges which acts as a catchment area for water which filters down to valley floors below.
+Sarara means “meeting Place” and signifies the meeting of the mountain ranges which acts as a catchment area for water that filters down to valley floors below.
 What makes Sarara so special is that the 2,300 Samburu families that live on the conservancy collectively own and manage the land and so benefit directly from the tourists that come and stay.
-The families till maintain a very traditional way of life here, herding their livestock, collecting honey, but at the same time conserving the wildlife.
+The families still maintain a very traditional way of life here, herding their livestock, and collecting honey, but at the same time conserving the wildlife.

 Sarara is also well known for the “singing wells”.
-Everyday during the dry season, families of Samburu bring their cattle, goats and camels to the dry riverbeds.
+Every day during the dry season, families of Samburu bring their cattle, goats, and camels to the dry riverbeds.
 The men form human chains down into the wells they have dug and as they pass buckets of water along the human chain to the top, they sing to keep the rhythm as they go.
 The water is then poured into troughs for the animals to drink from and the bucket is passed back down along the chain again.
 This is an incredible thing to experience and is so authentic they do not allow tourists to take photos or videos.